datopian/playbook/onboarding/first-steps/README.md

 After setting up your email address, you will have access to **GSuite**, and of course, [Google Drive](https://drive.google.com/drive/).

-The Onboarder will have granted you access to relevent Team Drives, so you can access and store the information / documents you require.
+The Onboarder will have granted you access to relevant Team Drives, so you can access and store the information / documents you require.

 * Any new documents / sheets /presentations you create should be created in the appropriate folder in the Team Drive, **not your personal drive**.
 This speaks to our open and collaborative working culture and avoids having to explicitly share files with people.
 * If you require access to files that you currently don't have access to, please reach out to your Onboarder.